aaronamran/Browser-Notepad/README.md

-# Personal Browser-based Text Editor
+# Personal Browser-based Text Editor (Version 2.0)

-This is a simple browser-based text editor created by Aaron Amran.
+This is a simple browser-based text editor by Aaron Amran.

 ## Features

-- Text editor with a dark mode option.
-- Accessible through "About" and "Tutorial" buttons.
+- 'Add New Note' button to add notes that are stored in local storage
-- Ability to input and edit text.
+- Ability to input and edit text in text area.
-- Output the edited text.
-- Clear the text area.
-- Paste text into the editor.
-- Copy text from the editor.
-- Download the text as a file.
+- 'Delete' button to delete selected note.

 ## Usage